JadenWangTAMU/Summer-2024-Database-Systems/README.md

 #### Read
 - Both admins and patrons can read the creators present in the databse.
 All the details of the creators are displayed in a table format in the app.
 #### Update
+- To maintian integrity and legitimacy of data, only admins are allowed to update/modify details of the creators.
+Patrons do not have access to the update creator page.
 #### Delete
+- Only admins can delete creators from the database, patrons do not have access to this functionality.
+To avoid violation of refrential integrity, a creator cannot be deleted if they are associated with an artpiece in the database.
+To delete a creator, their artpiece has to be deleted from the database, and only then can the creator be deleted.

 ### User
 A user has the following attributes: